Sports coaching

 What you’ll learn:

-You’ll build the fundamentals that great community coaches rely on, across people, practice and safety:
+You'll build the fundamentals that great community coaches rely on, across people, practice and safety.

-How the facilitated 2026 cohort works
+How the facilitated cohort works

-• Live online | Teams:
+Live online sessions

 Assessments you’ll complete

-• Short written answers (knowledge checks)
+• Short written answers and knowledge checks

 • Reflections on your coaching sessions

 Are you eligible?
-(Tono āheitanga)
+(Tō āheitanga)

 To join this cohort, you must: